 Another more direct option is to only purchase certified materials.
 For us, over 70% of the fabrics we purchase are GOTS certified.
 GOTS, also known as the Global Organic Textile Standard, aims to define requirements that ensure organic status of textiles, from harvesting the raw materials, through environmentally and socially responsible manufacturing up to labeling in order to provide a credible assurance to the end consumer.
 Basically, to be GOTS certified means that the clothing or textiles are made through a sustainable process, using organically grown fibers.

 Organic cotton is grown without toxic chemicals, but unless the clothes are certified under GOTS, bluesign®, or Oeko-Tex certifications, toxic chemicals may be added in the textile production process.

-When being considered for a GOTS certification, fabrics undergo a heavy investigation to ensure that the fabrics are the real deal.
+When being considered for a GOTS certification, mills undergo a heavy inspection to ensure that the fabrics are the real deal.
 Remember those scary AZO dyes we mentioned earlier?
-A large part of the GOTS certification process involves checking fabric production processes to ensure there are no AZO dyes or other harmful dyes being used in the production process.
+A large part of the GOTS certification process involves checking fabric production processes to ensure there are no AZO dyes or other harmful dyes being used.

-While water pollution is a very serious issue in the broader fashion and promotional products industries, we are super excited about being able to provide access to eco-friendly materials for our clients.
-If you have any specific questions about our sustainable solutions and goals, or if you’re curious about our in-stock GOTS certified fabric offerings, drop us a line by emailing [email protected] or schedule a meeting here.
+While water pollution is a very serious issue in the broader fashion and promotional products industries, we are excited to be able to provide access to eco-friendly materials for our clients.
+If you’re curious about our in-stock GOTS-certified fabric offerings, drop us a line at [email protected].